Looking for a foreclosure or REO property in ?

 What is an REO?

-REO is short for Real Estate Owned.
-These are houses which have completed the foreclosure process which the bank or mortage company now possesses.
-This differs from a property up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll get the property completely as is.
-That possibly may comprise prevailing liens and even current residents that may require expulsion.
+REO is Real Estate Owned.
+These are houses that have gone through foreclosure and are now held by the bank or mortgage company.
+This is unlike real estate up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accrued during the foreclosure process.
+You must also be willing to pay with cash in hand.
+To top everything off, you'll receive the property one-hundred percent as is.
+That could consist of prevailing liens and even current residents that may require expulsion.

-A REO, by contrast, is a more tidy and attractive option.
-The REO property didn't find a buyer during foreclosure auction.
+A REO, on the contrary, is a more tidy and attractive option.
+The REO property was unable to find a buyer during foreclosure auction.
 Now the lender owns it.
-The lender will deal with the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from normal disclosure requirements.
-For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects they are informed of.
+The lender will take care of the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from typical disclosure requirements.
+For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that usually requires sellers to reveal any defects they are informed of.

 Is an REO in Mitchell a bargain?

-It's frequently believed that any REO must be a steal and an opportunity for easy money.
-This isn't necessarily true.
-You have to be very careful about buying a REO if your intent is make money.
-While it's true that the bank is usually anxious to sell it quickly, they are also strongly interested to get as much as they can for it.
+It's sometimes believed that any REO must be a steal and an possibility for easy money.
+This isn't always true.
+You have to be prudent about buying a REO if your intent is profit from the sell.
+While it's true that the bank is typically anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
 When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-The bargains with money making potential exist, and many people do very well buying foreclosures.
-But there are also many REO's that are not good buys and not likely to turn a profit.
+There are bargains with potential to make money, and many people do very well buying foreclosures.
+Still there are also many REO's that are not good buys and may lose money.

-Most lenders have a REO department that you'll work with while buying a REO property from them.
-Commonly the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
-Since banks most commonly sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.
+Most mortgage companies have a REO department that you'll work with when buying a REO property from them.
+Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for getting offers.
+Since banks most commonly sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unknown damage and terminate the offer if you find it.

 As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-After you've made your offer, you can expect the bank to make a counter offer.
-Then it will be your choice whether to accept their counter, or submit another counter offer.
-Understand, you'll be working with a process that generally involves several people at the bank, and they don't work evenings or weekends.
+Once you've submitted your offer, you can expect the bank to respond with a counter offer.
+Then it will be your decision whether to accept their counter, or submit another counter offer.
+Understand, you'll be contending with a process that most likely involves several people at the bank, and they don't work evenings or weekends.
 It's not uncommon for the process of offers and counter offers to take days or even weeks.

 Looking to Buy?